-In July 2019, Ronnie Scott’s Charitable Foundation will once again throw open its doors to collect unused or unwanted instruments donating them to children living in a challenging environments in the UK and abroad.
+In the Summer 2019, Ronnie Scott’s Charitable Foundation will once again throw open its doors to collect unused or unwanted instruments donating them to children living in a challenging environments in the UK and abroad.
 Instruments will be distributed through a network of organisations that participate in ambitious ‘social action through music projects in targeted communities along.
 This year, the beneficiaries include: BrassForAfrica (Uganda/Liberia), Music In Detention (London), Parkwood Primary School (West Yorks), Nucleo Project (London), Wac Arts (London), Mount Merrion Music Academy (Belfast), PlayForProgress (London), Big Hoo Ha (West Yorkshire), Tri-Borough Music Hub (London) & more!

 RONNIE SCOTT’S INSTRUMENT AMNESTY 2017